S-W-Leong/TouchNoGo-finhack/focus.md

 5. Rule engine maps the score and evidence into an automatic action.
 6. System auto-applies `REVIEW`, `FREEZE_ACCOUNT`, or `STUDY` based on the action ladder.
 7. Policy layer shows exactly why that action was allowed.
-8. System sends the user a re-verification prompt by WhatsApp and in-app notification.
+8. System sends the user a WhatsApp message telling them to go to Touch 'n Go for relogin / MFA / face recognition.
-9. User re-verifies through relogin, MFA, and face verification.
+9. User replies `/tng-login` in WhatsApp.
-10. System resolves the case as `REACTIVATED`, `BLOCKED`, or `ESCALATED`.
+10. WhatsApp webhook updates the app and auto-resolves the case as `REACTIVATED`, `BLOCKED`, or `ESCALATED`.
 11. Manager report and case outcome are generated.
 12. Analyst opens Controls Lab and tightens one threshold, action band, or draft rule.
 13. Replay shows the tradeoff.